jcalleja/jcalleja.github.io/index.md

 ### Rideshare! by SSF

-I am currently working with SSF in developing a car pooling application.
+I am working with SSF in developing a car pooling application.
+We expect to have this app fully functioning in 6 weeks.
+I am given on the job training, walking through the development process step by step.

-### CV

-I created this web page to show off my CV.
+As a team, we formukated mockups to propose to investors and recieved feedback.
+I am assigned tasks in creating html templates with css styling, using AngularJS to make the app interactive, and using services to communicate with the backend (sending/retrieving information).
+As I work on this project, I am reinforcing the lessons I have learned through Soft Stack Factory.

 ### D&D Character App

 The D&D Character APP allows users to create their own character and roll dice.
+The key goals of this app is to aid the user by providing a simple and easy to use interface to facilitate a smoother gameplay experience.
+The user will be able to log into the app and obtain information in communication with MongoDB/Strongloop Loopback.
+The dice roller allows the user to use the type of die and modify the results as deemed necessary.
+The dice roller will be incorporated with the gameplay experience, modifying data by applying the roll results.
 It is currently in development.

+### Short Story

+This pet project is currently in the planning stages.
+Short Story will be a website where authors can upload their short stories and users can read.
+This will be a creative space for experimentation and endless amount of entertainment for people who love to read.

 ## Achievements

-*Aided in detecting ACP in serveral trap sites in California.
+*Can find solutions to complex problems and improve upon them.

+*Multidisciplinary and capable of working through tasks with successful results.

 *Helped prevent damage to citrus produce by detecting the presence of HLB in local communities.